annihilatorrrr/randomchatbot/README.md

 A random shit chat bot in ruby

-# NEEDED CONTRIBUTERS TO FIX -
+# NEEDED CONTRIBUTORS TO FIX -

 IT GOES AUTO -